BloomTech-Labs/code-your-dreams-fe/README.md

 ### Super Administrator

+A super admin user is for CYD administrators to perform all CRUD functions within the app.

 - Login to the app with a super admin account.
   - Verify that app is forwarded to the Courses page.
   - Verify that "Code Your Dreams Admin" appears in the header.

+#### Superuser admin

 - Click on the Admin page link.

-#### Superuser admin
+  - Verify that the super user table is empty and the page loads properly.
 - Create a new super admin using the new user button (check the "Make a Super Admin" option in the form).
   - Verify that the new user appears on the Super Users table on the admin page.
   - Verify that the new user exists in the Auth0 account.
-- Click on the edit user button and change the user's name and email address.
+- Click on the edit user button and update the user's name and email address and save the changes.
   - Verify that both the name and email address are updated on the admin page.
-- Click on the edit user button and uncheck the Super Admin checkbox.
-  - Verify that the "Super Admin?" column in the table does NOT say "Yes" for that user.
-- Click on the edit user button and delete the user from the app.
-  - Verify that the user is removed from the table on the admin page.
-  - Verify that the user is no longer in Auth0 as well.
 - Create a new super user (do NOT check the super admin checkbox).
   - Verify that the user appears on the admin page.
+- Click on the edit user button and check the Super Admin checkbox and save the changes.
+  - Verify that the "Super Admin?" column in the table says "Yes" for that user.

 #### Materials admin

+- Verify that the materials table is empty and the page section loaded without issue.
 - Click on the plus button to create a new material type.
   - Verify that the new type was added to the list.
 - Create a two more types (to be used for later testing).
-- Delete one of the types that was created.
-  - Verify that the deleted type is removed from the table on the admin page (two should remain).

 #### Course admin

 - Click on the Courses page link.
+  - Verify that the courses table is empty and the page loads properly.
 - Click on the plus button to create a new course.
   - Verify that the new course is added to the table on the Courses page.
 - Open the course page by clicking the link in the course name.